perpetualintelligence/docs/README.md

 See the [Code of Conduct](https://terms.perpetualintelligence.com/articles/CODE_OF_CONDUCT.html).

 # Samples
 This repository's code samples and tutorials are [here](samples/tutorials/pi-cli).
-To access and test the samples, you need a [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html).
+To access and test the samples, you need a valid license.
+For quick onboarding and evaluation, you can use our [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html).